lamat1111/QuilibriumScripts/README.md

  3. After installing the node and making some necessary edits, the script will run your node for 5 minutes and then you will be prompted to reboot the system, type "Y" and reboot.
- 4. Login again in your server.
+ 4. Wait 3 minutes, then login again in your server.
  5. Run the command below.
-This will go to the node folder, create a persistent shell (session) and run the poor_mans_cd script.
+This will go to the node folder, create a persistent shell (session), run the poor_mans_cd script and detach form the session again.

 ```
 cd ceremonyclient/node && tmux new-session -d -s quil './poor_mans_cd.sh' && tmux detach
 ```
+6. Now you can safely logout from your server and the node will keep running in its persistent shell.
+   The poor_mans_cd is a script used to run the node, it will also restart it if it gets killed and will auto-update it when there is a new version available.
 <blockquote>
 <details>
  <summary>Alternatve: step by step commands</summary>